drloring/katacoda-scenarios/java-ms/java-1/step1.md

 CD to the complete directory `cd complete/`{{execute}}

+We need to update the gradle version `./gradlew wrapper --gradle-version 7.0`{{execute}}

-Run the gradle command to get all tasks available `gradle tasks`{{execute}}
+Now, run the gradle command to get all tasks available `./gradlew tasks`{{execute}}

-Identify the task to run the boot application `gradle bootRun &`{{execute}}.
+Identify the task to run the boot application `./gradlew bootRun &`{{execute}}.
 Note: the ampersand after the command runs the command in the background and allows you to continue to enter commands from the command line.

 Run the following command to verify that the spring boot application is running `curl http://localhost:8080/greeting`{{execute}} to display the Hello World message in a json formatted string.